Rotavirus is a common virus

 Your doctor may need to test your child's blood, pee,

-that the diarrhea is being caused by rotavirus and not by bacteria.
-Antibiotics only
+the diarrhea is being caused by rotavirus and not by bacteria.
+Antibiotics only work

 to treat a rotavirus infection.

 To prevent dehydration, follow your doctor's advice about what your child should

 eat and drink.
 Your doctor may suggest that you give your child special drinks that

 replace body fluids, especially if the diarrhea has lasted for more than 2 or 3 days.

 Kids with mild diarrhea who are not dehydrated should eat as usual but drink more

 fluids.
 Avoid fruit juices and soft drinks, which can make diarrhea worse.
 Those with